The curriculum applies to all 12 years of compulsory education.

 Equivalencies of examinations

-CCEA is responsible for equivalencies of examinations and can be contacted at:
+CCEA is responsible for equivalencies of examinations.

 More detailed information and support in relation to the areas of learning at each key stage is available on the CCEA website.